madlambda/Acorn/docs/Acorn.md

 implemented in the 90s but did not get traction in user adoption and the most reason was the lack of a modern web browser.
-Because of the size of the web stack, porting a browser to plan9 was so challenging that plan9 developers felt easy to port plan9 userspace to other operating systems.
+Because of the size of the web stack, porting a browser to plan9 was so challenging that plan9 developers felt it was easier to port plan9 userspace to other operating systems.

 Userspace plan9 (plan9port) runs as processes on a host UNIX-based operating system (Linux, FreeBSD, OSX and so on) and they don’t improve much on UNIX